How to Manage Work Life Balance while Navigating Ills and Chills by Good Health

 Stress management

-For starters we do need to mention, the all-powerful work/life balance, is really about stress management.
-Stress undermines the immune system and is the often the top contributor for those that feel run-down and seem to catch every seasonal threat that comes their way.
+For starters, we do need to mention that ‘all-powerful’ work/life balance is really about stress management.
+Stress undermines the immune system and is often the top contributor to feeling run-down and seeming to catch every seasonal threat that comes along.
 A constant high level of cortisol can negatively impact the immune system.
-Managing your stress levels is of high importance, whether it’s creating a buffer of time between meetings to allow the body to reset or doing a meditation at the end of your day, find what works for you.
+Managing your stress levels is of high importance: whether it’s creating a buffer of time between meetings to allow the body to reset or doing a meditation at the end of your day, find what works for you.

 Hydration

-Keeping hydrated allows your mucous membranes to stay moist and therefore allowing your 1st line of defence to do its job by stopping microorganisms to enter then body.
+Keeping hydrated allows your mucous membranes to stay moist, therefore allowing your 1st line of defence to do its job by stopping microorganisms from entering the body.
 Hydration also keeps your cells working in an optimal way and supports focus and concentration.
-Good hydration also supports your lymphatic system, which supports the flushing and removal of toxins, waste products and pathogens.
+Good hydration also supports your lymphatic system, which supports the flushing and removal of toxins, waste products, and pathogens.

 Wholefood